Mthokozisi Nxumalo: Parliamentary career

 In 2019, he stood for election to the National Assembly as 6th on the Inkatha Freedom Party's regional list.
 At the election, Nxumalo won a seat in the National Assembly.
 He was sworn in as an MP on 22 May 2019.
 He was the youngest IFP MP.

 Nxumalo served on the Portfolio Committees for Public Works and Infrastructure, and Higher Education, Science and Technology, and previously served on the Portfolio Committee on Mineral Resources and Energy.
 In January 2021, he was appointed deputy chief whip of the IFP parliamentary caucus.

 During a question and answer session in the National Assembly on 10 March 2021, Nxumalo expressed support for protesting students, who demanded free tertiary education.
 He said that they were demanding “what is rightfully theirs”, and cautioned the Minister of Higher Education, Science and Technology of South Africa, Blade Nzimande that more students would start protesting due to the lack of assistance from the National Student Financial Aid Scheme (NSFAS).
 On 17 March 2021, Nxumalo mocked deputy president David Mabuza for not being visible enough during the COVID-19 pandemic in 2020.

-Personal life
+Personal life and death

 Nxumalo was engaged to Nozipho Mpungose.
 He had two children, Thandolwethu and Qhawe.

 Nxumalo died in a car accident in Nongoma on 1 August 2021.